-3.4.4.
-BMP 25: Portable Container Storage
+3.4.3.
+BMP 28: Portable Container Storage

-The BMPs specified below apply to businesses and public agencies that keep containers on premises that may include, but are not limited to: used automotive fluids; liquid feedstock; cleaning compounds; chemicals; dangerous wastes (liquid or solid); and contaminated stormwater.
-For outside storage of cooking grease containers, see BMP 4.
+The BMPs specified below apply to businesses and public agencies that keep containers outside on their premises that may include, but are not limited to, used automotive fluids, liquid feedstock, cleaning compounds, chemicals, dangerous wastes (liquid or solid), and contaminated stormwater.
+For outside storage of used cooking oil containers, refer to BMP 4.